Here To Explore Our World

 ParkView Plaza

-Known as the “Gotham City” because of its Art Deco style, Parkview Plaza is an iconic building in the Bugis neighbourhood.
+Known as “Gotham City” because of its Art Deco style, Parkview Plaza is an iconic building in the Bugis neighbourhood.
 Inspired by Manhattan’s Chanin Building and completed in 2002, this towering office building once housed Divine Wine Bar, which was known for its wine fairies with their wings and tutus “flying” between the tiers of a massive wine tower to locate bottle orders.

 This was what I came for.